gelmio/oblivious-svelte/oblivious/Oblivious.md

 In my dreams I'm carefree.
 Happy.
 Sleep is my happy place.
 I cling to sleep as I sense it slipping away from me - all too soon.
 My eyes unwillingly open a crack, and I can’t place where I am.
 Groggy.
-Confused for a split.
+Confused for a split second.
 Then I see the familiar mosquito net that looks like a prop from a D grade slasher movie, covered in streaks of mosquito blood; the spinning, wobbling fan; the peeling paint and the smashed window.
 And the dream vanishes and reality becomes clear, and hot on its heels comes a sense of foreboding, dripping dread.
 That grips me and crushes me from the instant my conscious mind starts turning the cogs - before I’ve moved my head even a smidgen on the greasy pillow.
 *Another day.*
 I don’t want to get out of bed.
 I never do.